FemtoEmacs/macros_in_nim_digest/README.md

 file gives the number of graduates from each school.
 The `rd.nim` program prints the addition and the average.
-Here is how to compile and run the program of listing :numref:`processfile` --
+Here is how to compile and run the program of listing :ref:`processfile` --

 ```
 src> nim c -o:rd.x -d:release rd.nim  # Compile